Mikhail Gorbachev, the son of an agricultural mechanic on a collective farm, was born in Privolnoye in the Soviet Union on 2nd March, 1931.

 Gorbachev introduced policies with the intention of establishing a market economy by encouraging the private ownership of Soviet industry and agriculture.
 However, the Soviet authoritarian structures ensured these reforms were ineffective and there were shortages of goods available in shops.

 Gorbachev also announced changes to Soviet foreign policy.
 In 1987 he met with Ronald Reagan and signed the Immediate Nuclear Forces (INF) abolition treaty.
-He also made it clear he would no longer interfere in the domestic policies of other countries in Eastern Europe and in 1989 announced the withdrawal of Soviet forces from Afghanistan.
+He also made it clear he would no longer interfere in the domestic policies of other countries in Eastern Europe and announced the withdrawal of Soviet forces from Afghanistan.
+In December 1987 he announced the withdrawal of 500,000 Soviet troops from Central and Eastern Europe and made it clear he would not send in Soviet troops to protect communist states.
 The following year he was awarded the Nobel Peace Prize.

 Aware that Gorbachev would not send in Soviet tanks there were demonstrations against communist governments throughout Eastern Europe.
 Over the next few months the communists were ousted from power in Poland, Hungary, Bulgaria, Romania, and East Germany.

 Gorbachev's attempts to make the Soviet Union a more democratic country made him unpopular with conservatives still in positions of power.
 In August 1991 he survived a coup staged by hard-liners in the Communist Party.
 Gorbachev responded by dissolving the Central Committee.
 However, with the Soviet Union disintegrating into separate states, Gorbachev resigned from office on 25th December, 1995.

 Mikhail Gorbachev died on 30th August, 2022.